Request for Proposals (RFP)

-The Alachua County Housing Authority (ACHA) requests Bids for Salvage and Scrap Metals.
+The Alachua County Housing Authority (ACHA) requests Bids for Salvage Equipment and Scrap Metals.
 Please submit your best offer to Ron Hall, Director of Operations, 703 NE 1st Street Gainesville, FL 32601.
-Deadline for submission is Thursday March 15, 2018 at 12:00 Noon EST.
+Deadline for submission is Wednesday May 9th, 2018 at 12:00 Noon EST.

 State and Local Law